 Over the past years, many studies have reported that over 91% of people who have had dental veneers experienced highly positive outcomes on their treatment procedure.

-However, potential risks and side effects after undergoing this procedure is to be expected.
+However, potential risks and side effects after undergoing this procedure are to be expected.
 Just like any other dental restoration, dental veneers also have some downsides.
 While a good number of patients have been reported to not encounter these problems, the possibility for the following still looms:

 - Tooth sensitivity – since this procedure will require to remove some of your teeth’s enamel, your teeth will become slightly sensitive, following the placement of your veneers.